onyx-platform/learn-onyx/README.md

 ### Gotchas

 - Some of the tests capture standard out using `clojure.core/with-out-str` to make verifying assertions as easy as possible.
 If you're wondering where your printlns are going, check the test harness for the challenge.
 Feel free to drop it while you debug.
+- If your environment starts and then hangs on the Onyx log line `INFO [onyx.log.zookeeper] - Starting ZooKeeper server`, your ZooKeeper port is in use.
+Switch the port to an unused port in `lambdajam.workshop-utils/zk-port`.

 ### Guide